zdravkov/kendo-docs/web/grid/how-to/grid-localstorage-crud.md

 ---
-title: Kendo Grid CRUD operations with local storage as a database.
+title: CRUD operations with local storage as a database.
-page_title: Kendo Grid CRUD operations with local storage as a database.
+page_title: Grid CRUD operations with local storage as a database.
-description: Kendo Grid example how to perform CRUD operations using the local storage as a database.
+description: Grid example how to perform CRUD operations using the local storage as a database.
 ---

-# Kendo Grid CRUD operations with local storage as a database
+# CRUD operations with local storage as a database

 ```html
 <button onClick="reset()" class="k-button">Reset test data</button>